logdna/logdna-agent-v2/docs/OPENSHIFT.md

 ## Uninstalling

-The default configuration places all of the OpenShift Objects in a unique project.
+The default configuration places all of the OpenShift objects in a unique project.
 To completely remove all traces of the agent you need to simply delete the `logdna-agent` project within the Web UI.

 __Note__: OpenShift has no way to delete projects with the `oc` CLI.
 View OpenShift's documentation for [managing projects](https://docs.openshift.com/container-platform/4.6/applications/projects/working-with-projects.html).